Data integrity challenges in using spreadsheets for your environmental monitoring

 A better way of environmental monitoring

 By now, you should be able to see how using spreadsheets in your environmental monitoring could have consequences for your data integrity, with challenges around crashing and data loss as well as a dependence on paper to keep the original record.
 Luckily, there are solutions available to help provide an alternative, and we think better, way of environmental monitoring.
-One of these solutions is Microgenetics SmartControl.
+One of these solutions is SmartControl EM.

-SmartControl also provides you with a complete audit trail, showing any amendments made to the original record.
-Since the software comes with a high-resolution photobooth, you can also capture an image of every plate to form part of this record.
+SmartControl EM also provides you with a complete audit trail, showing any amendments made to the original record and photos of your plate if you wish to capture images.
 Finally, as SmartControl is a cloud-based environmental monitoring system, all records are easily accessible for an unlimited number of users, from any location, making your data available.

 The process of environmental monitoring is open to a number of risks in addition to the ones set out in this blog, which could threaten your data integrity; click here now to read our whitepaper to find out more, and what you can do to help.